 Specific responsibilities include, but are not limited to, the following:

 Employees engaged in the purchasing process are expected to be free of interests that are potentially unfavorable or detrimental to the best interests of the Clerk.
 Employees shall not engage nor participate in any commercial transaction involving any company in which they have a significant, undisclosed financial interest.

 Any employee engaged in purchasing, who has assumed or is about to assume, a financial or outside business relationship that might involve a conflict of interest must immediately inform the next level of management.
 The information will be reviewed by management to determine if a conflict of interest is present and what course of action is to be taken.

 A conflict of interest exists when an employee:

 The Broward County Clerk of Court employees seek to provide responsive, effective and efficient governmental services to the citizens of Broward County by exercising prudent fiscal management and safeguarding Clerks records.

 To further these goals, all Clerk of Court employees are enjoined to adhere to ethical standards of conduct as set forth in the fulfillment of their official responsibilities.

-Clerk of Court employees shall devote their time, skills, and energies toward goals and objectives of the Clerk's Office both independently and in cooperation with other employees.
+Clerk of Court employees shall devote their time, skills, and energies toward goals and objectives of the Clerk's Office, both independently and in cooperation with other employees.
 They shall strive to provide the highest quality of performance.
 They shall abide by professional practices and recommended standards as applicable.
-They shall be accountable for their actions and responsibilities as employees in the public sector.
+Furthermore, they shall be accountable for their actions and responsibilities as employees in the public sector.